SGDDNB/ShinyCell/docs/3otherformat.md

 ```

 Note that loom files do not necessarily store the categories / levels
-information for discrete single-cell metadata.
+information for categorical single-cell metadata.
 ShinyCell tries to circumvent
-this by automatically factoring all columns containing text.
+this by automatically factoring all metadata containing text.
 However, there
 are cases where the single-cell metadata are integers and it is difficult to
 automatically detect if these metadata are meant to be treated in a discrete
 or continuous manner.
 In this loom file, the seurat clusters `_clust_1_seurat`
-is one such example and the categories / levels information have to be
+is one such example.
+To make the seurat clusters a categorical metadata, we
-manually added into the ShinyCell configuration.
+ran the function `makeMetaCategorical()`.
+We further modified the number of
+rows in the legends of the seurat clusters `_clust_1_seurat` metadata to 4 and
+also set the metadata to be plotted by default.

 Running the above code generates a shiny app in the `shinyAppLoom/` folder,
 looking like this: